As the historic pandemic seems to be drawing to a close, international travel has been forever changed.

 The big question is: how many of these measures are here to stay

-The other major change has been in travellers themselves.
+The other major change has been in travelers themselves.
 Tourism figures still have not returned to their pre-pandemic levels and there have been various new trends in where and how people travel.

 Ongoing COVID-19 Measures and Health Forms